 In this post, I briefly describe the process of manufacturing oolong tea and expand on the unique features of this tea.
 I then review and recommend a selection of oolongs that I think you will appreciate sampling.

-I have collected here reviews of the best oolong tea brands that have excellent value in these categories:
+I surveyed the best oolong tea brands that have excellent value in the following categories:

 If you’re pressed for time, jump ahead to the tea reviews listed in the table of contents.

 Oolong refers as much to a method of tea processing as to a profile of tea flavor and mouthfeel.
 Though the details will vary according to the goals of a tea maker, oolong teas are generally made by following an elaborate series of procedures that can be modified to achieve a desired style of oolong.

 - Harvest of banji leaf.
 Though not all oolongs are made from banjo, proper seasonal timing of harvest is key to plucking leaf in the correct stage of development.

 - Wither.
 Outdoor exposure to sunlight hastens withering and softens leaf.